Priomordial non-Gaussian features from DBI Galileon inflation: Summary and outlook

 \section{Summary and outlook}

-In this article we have elaborately studied the primordial non-Gaussian features from our proposed model of DBI Galileon inflation in D3 brane.
-We have derived the expressions for three and four point correlation functions in terms of the non-linear parameters $f_{NL}$ and $\tau_{NL}$ for local and equilateral type of non-Gaussian configurations in the nontrivial polarization modes.
-Hence we have explicitly demonstrated the violation of the well known {\it Maldacena theorem} and {\it Suyama-Yamaguchi relation} leading to a better observational bound for the above mentioned non-linear parameters as estimated from WMAP7 \cite{wmap} dataset.
-Nevertheless, the results would fit better with the observational predictions of PLANCK \cite{planck} as expected to be available from their forthcoming datasets.
-The most significant outcome of our model is that it solves the so called {\it sensitivity problem} of DBI inflation by introducing Galileon degrees of freedom in effective D3 brane in SUGRA background within a specified range of parameter space.
-This directly confirms the physical importance of single field DBI Galileon over the other class of old DBI models as they fail to give rise to such promising result.
-These detectable features lead to the conclusion that this type of models can be directly confronted with upcoming data of PLANCK in near future in order to test the credentials of DBI Galileon.
+In this article we have explored primordial non-Gaussian features of DBI Galileon inflation in D3 brane.
+We have derived the expressions for three and four point correlation functions in terms of the non-linear parameters $f_{NL}$ and $\tau_{NL}$ for equilateral type of non-Gaussian configurations in the nontrivial polarization modes.
+This resulted in a significantly large value for non-Gaussianity from this setup.
+We could also find a parameter space for both non-Gaussianity and tensor-to-scalar ratio ($r$) consistent with combined constraint obtained from {\it Planck+WMAP9+high-L+BICEP2} data.
+The detectable features of primordial non-Gaussianity lead to the conclusion that this type of models can directly be verified by upcoming data.
+Moreover, the calculations reveal some other interesting results like partial violation of the {\it Suyama-Yamaguchi} four-point consistency relation.

-The remaining open issues in the context of non-Gaussianity for DBI Galileon are studies of mass spectrum of primordial black hole formation \cite{green}, \cite{kmai} as a tool for constraining non-Gaussianity at small scales, effect of the presence of one loop and two loop radiative corrections in the presence of all possible scalar and tensor mode fluctuations in the bispectrum and trispectrum, study of different shapes in equilateral, local, orthogonal, squeezed limit configuration for the tree, one and two loop level of non-Gaussianity and calculation of other higher order n-point correlation functions to find out the proper consistency relation between all higher order non-Gaussian parameters and the analysis of CMB bispectrum and trispectrum in the presence of Galileon in SUGRA background.
-Given the promise the results of the present paper shows, these open issues worth exploring in future as they may give rise to even more surprising results.
+Some issues which can be addressed in the context of non-Gaussianity for DBI Galileon are studies of mass spectrum of primordial black hole formation \cite{green}, \cite{kmai} as a tool for constraining non-Gaussianity at small scales; effect of the presence of one loop and two loop radiative corrections in the presence of all possible scalar and tensor mode fluctuations in the bispectrum and trispectrum; study of different shapes in equilateral, local, orthogonal, squeezed limit configuration for the tree, one and two loop level of non-Gaussianity and calculation of other higher order n-point correlation functions to find out the proper consistency relations between all higher order non-Gaussian parameters as well as the analysis of CMB bispectrum and trispectrum in the presence of Galileon in SUGRA background.
+Given the promise the results of the present paper shows, these open issues worth exploring in future as they may give rise to interesting results.